girasole123/Abbrev/README.md

 **Abbrev** is a lightweight and language-independent Typst package for defining, using, and organizing abbreviations, glossary terms, symbols, acronyms, and initialisms.

-It provides a simple interface for common use cases while also supporting more advanced workflows:
+It provides a simple interface for common use cases, while also supporting more advanced uses:

 - abbreviations and initialisms;
 - acronyms;